kelscahill/cahillscreative/wp-content/plugins/threewp-broadcast/readme.txt

 If your products have variations, a product image gallery, you want to sync stock, you want to sync orders, need the attribute taxonomies to be synced, you'll be wanting the <a href="https://broadcast.plainviewplugins.com/addon/woocommerce/">WooCommerce add-on</a>.

 == Changelog ==

+= 49.04	20230127 =

+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/search-exclude/">Search Exclude</a>: Adds support for the <a href="https://wordpress.org/plugins/search-exclude/">Search Exclude</a> plugin.
+* Fix: Featured image (_thumbnail_id) handler now obeys custom field protect list, allowing the featured image to be protected.
+* Fix: Fix javascript path for Windows installs.

 = 49.02	20230104 =